rajansawhney/midterm1-week8/README.md

 # ICS 212
-## Homework - Week 6
+## Midterm1- Week 8

-# Arrays

-### Assignment:
+### Instruction:
-- Update the program files following the assignment description provided in HomeworkAssignment_Week6.pdf (uploaded on Laulima)
+- Update the program files following the assignment description provided in Midterm_Week8.pdf (uploaded on Laulima)

 **NOTE**: Github is not a place to test your code.
 Test it on your machines first.
 DO NOT exceed 10 commits.
-We will start out by sending emails to you personally if you exceed 10 commits, and eventually penalizing your grade.
+If you exceed 10 commits, your grade will be penalized.

 ### Steps to submit changes:
 1. Click on desired .c to open file